MADPSI/ProjectWorldcrafter/README.md

 # Overview
 Project **Worldcrafter** is a multi-layered modification to the Adventure Editor, which provides considerably more creative freedom than the default experience.
 The mod consists of, at present, three components:

+* Note: This mod replaces Psi's Adventure Tweaks and Disguise as Creature mods, due to containing features from both mods.
+It does NOT include the Captain's Points Tweak, due to pervasive issues with softlocking.
+It is also incompatible with Emd's own Extended Complexity mod.

 ### Core
 The project Core contains the majority of the changes, being the only package that is absolutely required.
 Among its features:
 * Modifies most placeable objects to greatly increase the range to which they can be scaled.